Marc1199/Memoria_TFG/README.md

 ## Disclaimer

-This template has been adapted from the analogous from Imperial College London and will be maintained as a help to your writing, but it assumes you will do the proper installation of your $\LaTeX$ environment and editing tools.
+This template has been adapted from the analogous one from Imperial College London and will be maintained as a help for your writing, so comments for improvement are welcome.
+It assumes you will do the proper installation of your $\LaTeX$ environment and editing tools.
 In addition, the `non-official` character of the template states precisely this, so its use needs to be validated by your degree thesis supervisor.